 2014 OUSCI Preview- Terry Fair's 2011 Ford Mustang GT

-So it sounds like even though we didn't see Terry at any other USCA events, he hasn't exactly been tucked into a garage, wrenching on his car.
+Even though we didn't see Terry Fair's Mustang at any other Search for the Ultimate Street Car events, it hasn't exactly been tucked into a garage.
 "Our car has had an undefeated record in NASA Time Trial in the TT3 class this season, securing our Texas regional championship in class by winning TT3 at eight straight events," says Fair.
 "We've also reset all of the TT3 track records from 2013 (we set them previously) by two to three seconds."

 "We're pretty happy that this 2011 Mustang is doing so well, considering how heavy we have to run in this class (3802 pounds with driver ballast) to post the power numbers it does (NASA TT3 is a "power to weight" restricted class) and the fact that it still has a bone stock 5.0 motor, which is still under warranty.
 Even after four seasons of street driving and track abuse it makes good power at 443 rwhp, with ARH full length headers and Vorshlag's own custom exhaust.